cfrg/draft-irtf-cfrg-vdaf/draft-patton-cfrg-vdaf.md

 PRGs are defined by a class `Prg` with the follwing associated parameter:

-* `SEED_SIZE: Unsigned` is the size of the input seed.
+* `SEED_SIZE: Unsigned` is the size (in bytes) of a seed.

 A concrete `Prg` implements the following class method:

-* `Prg(seed: Bytes, info: Bytes, length: Unsigned)` constructs an instance of `Prg` from the given seed and info string.
+* `Prg(seed: Bytes, info: Bytes)` constructs an instance of `Prg` from the given seed and info string.
 The seed MUST be of length `SEED_SIZE` and MUST be generated securely (i.e., it is either the output of `gen_rand` or a previous invocation of the PRG).
 The info string is used for domain separation.

-* `prg.next(length: Unsigned)` returns the next `length` bytes of output of the PRG.
+* `prg.next(length: Unsigned)` returns the next `length` bytes of output of PRG.
   If the seed was securely generated, the output can be treated as pseudorandom.

 Each `Prg` has two derived class methods.
 The first is used to derive a fresh seed from an existing one.
 The second is used to compute a sequence of